dasmoth/edn-perl/README.md

 This isn't intended as a definitive EDN library, capable of perfectly round-tripping any EDN.
-Rather, it's a pragmatic solution for turning common EDN into usable Perl data structures.
+Rather, it's a pragmatic solution for turning common EDN (notably responses from the Datomic REST adapter) into usable Perl data structures.
 In particular, keywords become strings, maps become Perl hashes, and vectors, lists, and sets all become Perl arrays.

-In the long run, [Transit](https://github.com/cognitect/transit-format) may be a better solution for] communication between Perl and systems which currently speak EDN.
+In the long run, [Transit](https://github.com/cognitect/transit-format) may be a better solution for communication between Perl and systems which currently speak EDN.

 Usage